 - After completing a workshop or program, reach out and connect with the fellow participants with whom you felt an affinity or mutual interest

-- Skype/Zoom/Email/Phone regularly with the new friends you are making
+- Skype/Zoom/Email/Phone/meet regularly with the new friends you are making

 - Sign up and join in the Free Monthly Graduate Community Calls